Why you can trust Gamble USA

 Online sports betting is the perfect opportunity to explore the concept of P2P wagering.
 Another company looking to join the P2P revolution is ZenSports.
-The operator hopes to introduce a peer-to-peer sports betting exchange to the US.
-ZenSports is a blockchain technology company and aims to revolutionize the online gaming space.
+The operator hopes to introduce a peer-to-peer sports betting exchange to the US very soon.
+ZenSports is a blockchain technology company that is aiming to revolutionize the online gaming space.
 It is taking custom bets to a new stratosphere.

 Here we cover what P2P betting entails, how it works, and it could become the new norm for online gambling in the future.
-Until peer-to-peer sports betting is still in its infancy in the US, and as such, there is not a lot of competition.
+Peer-to-peer sports betting is still in its infancy in the US, and as such, there is not a lot of competition.
 Until this happens, you may want to consider a more traditional sports betting app from legal and licensed US sportsbooks.

 Let’s begin by explaining what this new form of betting is.
 The principle of P2P betting is that you, the bettor, can sell and buy bets off of other bettors.
 You set the odds and if another bettor in the P2P betting exchange fancies the odds, they can place a bet against your bet.
 It is not like traditional TN sports betting apps where customers will log in, place their bets on their favorite sports leagues, and hope to win some money.
 This is a new concept to the betting marketplace.
 Let’s take the example of ZenSports, which has been adamant that P2P betting will become mainstream in the market.